 The NeuroOn sleep mask could have been the hands-down ultimate in sleep trackers since it is the only one to actually monitor brain waves just as they do in a sleep lab.
 Maybe one day they will be able to fix some of the shortcomings.
 For now, the accuracy provided by the NeuroOn comes with a price of a deficiency in ergonomics.

 Good or bad ergonomics and comfort are in the eye of the beholder.
 As such, it still makes sense to give you a review and let you decide if you can live with the negatives in exchange for an incredible bit of technology to improve your sleep.

 I’ll begin with the negatives to get that out of the way.

 Now you have to ask is it a sleep mask that doubles as a sleep monitor, or a sleep monitor that doubles as a sleep mask?
 It is an important distinction as it isn’t great as a sleep mask.
 It’s a little too small to block out the light.
-Which begs the question Why make it a sleep mask if it can’t even perform a sleep masks most basic function?
+Which begs the question Why make a sleep mask if it can’t even perform a sleep mask most basic function?

 It is also a bit bulky if you are used to wearing sleep masks that block out the light and fit the face in a much slimmer style.

 Strangely, though it monitors your sleep stages with incredible precision, it doesn’t wake you during a light sleep phase as most sleep monitors do.
 It simply wakes you when you set the alarm to do so.
 That is bewildering considering how high tech this sleep monitor is.

 All that being said, this could help people tremendously and could be worth buying even considering its shortcomings.
 Luckily, if you order from Amazon, you have peace of mind that comes with their 30-day return policy in case you decide you cannot live with the flaws of design.